How Long Does It Take to Get Hot Water Back?

 Facilitating Efficient Flow

-Assess Pressure Levels: Utilize a pressure gauge to determine if your home’s water pressure falls within the recommended range (usually between 40-60 psi).
+Assess Pressure Levels: Use a pressure gauge to check if your home’s water pressure is in the recommended range, which is usually between 40-60 psi.

-Make Adjustments: If the pressure is inadequate, consider installing a pressure booster.
-Conversely, if it’s excessive, a pressure-reducing valve can help protect your plumbing from damage.
+Make Adjustments: If the pressure is too low, think about installing a pressure booster.
+If it’s too high, a pressure-reducing valve can help protect your plumbing.

 Adjust Thermostat Settings